rrocharoberto/devops-training/README.md

 Some extra projects are used for testing
 1) API test in Java unit test.

-This environment will be used in a CI project using Jenkins for automation of the proccess...
+This environment will be used in a CI project using Jenkins for automation of the build proccess.

 # Instructions for building the images

-## 1. Building the projects:
+## 1. Manually Building the projects:

 ### 1.1.
 Build the BackEnd project: